jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

-Now, back in *Gfsh*, you can see that the 1) "*/Customers*" Region was added to the cluster of PCC servers and that 2) "*JonDoe*" was persisted to the cluster and you are able to query for "*JonDoe*".
+Now, back in *Gfsh*, you can see that the 1) "*/Customers*" Region was added to the cluster of [vmware-gemfire-name] for TAS servers and that 2) "*JonDoe*" was persisted to the cluster and you are able to query for "*JonDoe*".